LeCodeByJean/TechCart/README.md

 ## Administrator Usage:

-Creating an API was a requirement for this project, and implementing it specifically for the inventory management system is a strategic decision that ensures scalability and future-proofing by preparing the system for future integration with Enterprise Resource Planning (ERP) systems like SAP or Oracle.
+In this software, the administrative functions were specifically designed to be managed entirely through an API.
+Creating an API was a requirement for this project, but implementing it specifically for the inventory management system is a strategic decision that ensures scalability and future-proofing by preparing the system for future integration with Enterprise Resource Planning (ERP) systems like SAP or Oracle.
 The API allows for efficient interoperability between the inventory management system and external systems like an ERP.
 This not only facilitates automation and real-time data synchronization but also enables the app to easily adapt to evolving business needs.

   ### Run the Application: